Running a PoB Challenger Client

 Explanation:

-• claims.bandwidth is the max limit of bandwidth supported by the challenger during challenges.
+• The field claims.uplink_bandwidth and claims.downlink_bandwidth (a.k.a. upload speeds and download speeds) are the max limit of bandwidth supported by the challenger during challenges.

 • havePublicIPv4Address (and havePublicIPv6Address) set them to true if you have a public IPv4 (or IPv6)